 The Scripture passages assigned to Ordinary Time set the tone.
 They focus on the day- to-day life of Jesus.
 We read what it means from a practical standpoint to follow Jesus and the social and practical implications of doing so.
 Scripture and sermons focus on building a community of believers, people who would be Jesus’ wounded hands, aching feet, awkward elbows and soothing voice.
 Jesus told stories and broke bread with a few folks at a time, not always the boisterous crowds.
 He listened carefully and hung out with the no-names.
 He fell asleep in a boat during a storm.
 The ordinary abides in the extra ordinary, and vice versa.

 Ordinary Time is a time for us to discover that in Christ, our lives are filled with grace, forgiveness and hope.
 We live as people of faith, “new creations in Christ,” not just on Christmas and Easter, but also during the times in between where most of life takes place.

-Kathleen Long Bostrom is a retired PC(USA) minister and the author of over 50 books, most of them picture books for children.
+Kathleen Long Bostrom, Retired PC(USA) Minister and Author of over 50 books, most of them picture books for children

 Let us pray: